learn-co-curriculum/dsc-one-to-many-and-many-to-many-joins-lab/README.md

 ## Customers and their Orders (a One-to-Many join)

-Return a list of all of the customers.
-For each customer return a record for each of their order numbers, order dates and statuses.
+Return a list of all the customers first and last names along with a record for each of their order numbers, order dates and statuses.

 ```python
 # Your code here
 ```

-## Orders and their Order Details (another One-to-Many join)
+## Customers and their Payments (another One-to-Many join)

-Return a list of orders.
-For each order return a record for each order detail within the order.
+Return a list of customers first and last names along with details about their payments including the amount and date of payments.
+Sort these results in descending order by the payment amount.

 ```python